 - How does the character of Brabantio express racism?

-- Talk about racist and sexist issues of the play.
+- Talk about racist and sexist issues in the play.

 - How can racial discrimination ruin the lives of two people in love?

-- Why is “Othello” a tragedy of racial conflict more than of jealousy?
+- Why is “Othello” a tragedy of racial conflict more than jealousy?